radiantearth/community-sprints/08182020-remote/software/progress.md

 ### Rendering Hints Extension

 Started a Pull Request on [Rendering Hints](https://github.com/radiantearth/stac-spec/pull/879), to help dynamic tile services and other renderers be able to portray STAC data more easily and efficiently.
 Lots of good discussion and ideas.

+### Iterative improvements

+Started a PR to [add via & canonical rel types](https://github.com/radiantearth/stac-spec/pull/884).
+And one to [clarify unique ids](https://github.com/radiantearth/stac-spec/pull/883).
+Both need a bit more work / discussion.

 ## Other